Serial Killers Fast Facts

 Derrick Todd Lee

-Accused of raping and killing six women in or around Baton Rouge, Louisiana, between September 2001 and March 2003.
+Linked via DNA to the murders of seven women in or around Baton Rouge, Louisiana, between 1998 and 2003.

-Accused of raping and killing six women in or around Baton Rouge, Louisiana, between September 2001 and March 2003.
+Linked via DNA to the murders of seven women in or around Baton Rouge, Louisiana, between 1998 and 2003.

 Arrested in Atlanta on May 27, 2003.

-He had a record for being a stalker and a peeping tom.

-His victims are believed to include Gina Wilson Green, Charlotte Murray Pace, Pam Kinamore, Trineisha Dene Colomb, Geralyn DeSoto, and Carrie Lynn Yoder.

-Convicted in 2004 and sentenced to death.
+Convicted in 2004 for two of the murders and sentenced to death.

 Henry Lee Lucas

-Confessed to 600 murders but later recanted and claimed he had killed only three people.
+Confessed to 600 murders but later recanted.

 Convicted of murdering his mother in 1960 and served 15 years.

-Convicted of nine murders in 1985.
+Convicted of nine more murders in 1985.

-He was the only inmate ever spared from execution by then Texas Governor George W. Bush.

-Bush claimed doubts about Lucas' guilt in the case for which he was to be executed.
+He was the only inmate ever spared from execution by then Texas Governor George W. Bush, who claimed doubts about Lucas' guilt in the case for which he was to be executed.

 Died in prison on March 11, 2001.